Career Paths And Employment In Sociology

 Today the hundreds of students who have graduated from Shepherd University with sociology majors and minors are college professors, social work analysts, probation and parole officers, police officers and law enforcement personnel, high school and college counselors, social work personnel, arbitrators, directors of juvenile detention centers, journalists, public relations directors, marketing analysts, nursing home directors and gerontology specialists, medical center personnel, communication analysts, child care specialists, staff workers with mentally and emotionally disturbed children, staff workers with the handicapped, state local, and federal government workers, Peace Corps participants, and self-employed workers.
 The sociology faculty has helped students acquire graduate assistantships, scholarships, fellowship grants and admittance to a variety of graduate schools.

 Below is a list of areas and employment opportunities for those with a degree in sociology.
+You can also look at the information found here.

 Sociologists often advocate for issues such as environmental issues and child welfare.
 They also help develop national policies.
 Sociologists work in fields that provide information about victim’s right and labor rights.
 As advocates, sociologists may also be employed as consultants, developmental coordinators for social services, a drug court coordinators, or family court investigators.
 Sociologists also work as lobbyists or as advocates in positions as outreach coordinators, program coordinators for community organizations.
 Sociologists are advocates for education as tutors, counselors, peer support advocates, and youth advocates.